golemfactory/golem-architecture/arch-snapshot/arch.md

 #### Offers expiration and unsubscribing

+Since each Node stores the full state of Offers within the network, it's crucial to protect the market from being overwhelmed.
+Offers do not have an indefinite lifetime; they come with a predefined expiration.
+Expired Offers are not propagated, and Proposals are not generated from them when matching with Demands on the market.

+The second mechanism allows a Provider Agent to unpublish their Offer.
+When an Agent unsubscribes from the market, this information is propagated to other Nodes in a manner similar to how Offers are broadcasted.
+While this mechanism is not essential for the market's functionality, it optimistically helps reduce clutter within the market.

 ### Payments
 The Payment component is a singleton service running in the background of the